cilium/cilium.io/src/posts/2024-12-12-mitre-blog/index.md

 ---
 date: '2024-12-12T12:40:00.000Z'
-title: 'First Cilium Pull Request'
+title: 'Telemetry to Tactics: Tetragon Through the Lens of the MITRE ATT&CK Framework'
 ogImage: ogimage.webp
-ogSummary: 'Telemetry to Tactics: Tetragon Through the Lens of the MITRE ATT&CK Framework'
+ogSummary: 'This blog post explores how to use the MITRE ATT&CK framework to transform the deep telemetry from Tetragon into clear, actionable insights about adversary behavior'
 externalUrl: 'https://isovalent.com/blog/post/mitre-attack-tetragon/'
 isPopular: true
 categories: